pgdoc/PgDoc/README.md

 The main benefits of using a RDBMS system such as PostgreSQL are still retained:
 - Ability to use ACID transactions across multiple entities.
 - Ability to use concurrency control to keep the data globally consistent.
-- Ability to query and index complex JSON structures efficiently thanks to [GIN and GiST indexes](https://www.postgresql.org/docs/current/textsearch-indexes.html).
+- Ability to query and index complex JSON structures efficiently thanks to [GIN indexes](https://www.postgresql.org/docs/current/datatype-json.html#JSON-INDEXING).
 - Decades of maturity.
 - Extensive tooling.
 - A permissive open source license.